Homepage

 context.constants

-context.constants gives you access to sensitive data like API credentials and tokens.
-To protect you from leaking them, you need to explicitly call {{ context.constants }}, as they are hidden from {{ context }}.
-You can set constants using GraphQL mutation constant_set.
+context.constants provides access to sensitive data like API credentials and tokens.
+To protect you from accidentally leaking this information, you need to explicitly call {{ context.constants }}, as these values are hidden from {{ context }} by default.
+You can set constants using the GraphQL mutation constant_set or via the pos-cli GUI.

 context.cookies